PietJankbal/Chocolatey-for-wine/README.md

 Chocolatey packagemanager automatic installer in wine, handy to install quickly programs in wine

 Install :
-- Download and unzip the zip-file and do 'wine ChoCinstaller_0.0.703.exe (wget https://github.com/PietJankbal/Chocolatey-for-wine/releases/download/v0.0.703/Chocolatey-for-wine.zip)'
+- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.0.703.exe

 - Update: Now chocolateys builtin powershell-host is disabled in the installscript, so we don't have to install powershell2.0, and added an experimental dotnet48 installation that is much quicker than the plain old recipe.